OpenRefill/MainProject/README.md

 ## The Mission
 We want to accelerate the shift away from single-use plastic by enabling open, low-cost refill dispensing systems, through open-source designs, shared standards, and collaboration.
 Our focus is on personal care products (shampoos, conditioners, soaps, etc) that are sold to developing markets in sachets.

-Find out more at [openrefill.com](https://openrefill.com) and dive deeper with our [further readings wiki](https://github.com/OpenRefill/OpenRefill/wiki/Further-Reading).
+Find out more at [openrefill.com](https://openrefill.com) and dive deeper at our [research wiki](https://github.com/OpenRefill/OpenRefill/wiki/Research).

 ## Getting started